The Frugal Guy Cook

 I had two cups and a fraction of shredded zucchini, as mentioned, and I decided to treat that as the quantity correct for the recipe.
 Who’s to say what “medium” means, after all.

-The other ingredients followed along, except it was parmesan and romano, rather than straight parm, and I used a little extra, and the clove of garlic was fairly large.
+, except it was Parmesan and Romano, rather than straight parm, and I used a little extra, and the clove of garlic was fairly large.
 I also added a dribble of extra water when I couldn’t even mix the batter, it was so thick.
 I scoffed at the “consistency of pancake batter” part, but it was, for relatively thick values of pancake batter.
 The moisture in the zucchini saw to that.

 I made the oil deeper for these, and they tended to be thicker.
 Used slightly higher heat and made sure they were cooked as crisp as could be expected.